anubhav0fnu/Synthetic-video-generation-for-Autonomous-cars/README.md

 <img src="results/gifs/CS_test2048Model_with_inst_fg_2048.gif" width="480" /> <br />

 ## How my Full Architechure looks like?
-It's mainly constitute 3 main components:
+It mainly constitutes of 3 components:
 1. Video to frame sequence generator using OpenCV.
 2. Generation of Semantic Segmentation masked frames for each associated frame sequences using [DEEPLAB](https://arxiv.org/abs/1606.00915) model.
-3. Generating new photo-realistic, high-resolution videos from the above the generated frame sequences using [conditional Generative Networks framework](https://arxiv.org/abs/1808.06601).
+3. Generating new photo-realistic, high-resolution videos from the sequence of Semantic Segmentation masked frames using [conditional Generative Networks framework](https://arxiv.org/abs/1808.06601).

-It has been drawn below: (LEFT--> RIGHT)
+The full architecture: (Starting from LEFT to RIGHT.)
 <img src="results/gifs/reference_img/full_archi.png" width="1000" /> <br />

 ##### Brief description of the main directory structure.